 Bringing Your Parents Home

 There may come a time in the life of your parents where you need to re-evaluate their living situation.
-If they pose a risk to themselves, it may be wise to consider home care, or assisted care to help them cope with the challenges of daily life.
+If they pose a risk to themselves, it may be wise to consider home care, or assisted living to help them cope with the challenges of daily life.

 Hire an occupational therapist to assess your home for risks.
 The therapist will note all of the areas in your home that present a threat to the health of your folks.
 In Asia, you may not be able to find an occupational therapist so it is best to ask your parents’ geriatrician for advice.